 The process of data modeling thus uncovers your data and its relationships, which provides a foundation for understanding your business processes and how to improve them.

 To handle the tidal wave of data that every organization must face, you need to ensure your data is simple and low risk.
 The more data you have, the sooner you need to think about taming it.
-And, with all the regulations and dangers data can represent, you need to bite the bullet and do it right.
+And, with all the data compliance challenges all businesses face, you need to do it right.
 This means documenting and connecting everything with the ever-changing data.

 Data models provide intuitive diagrams of your data processes, so you have full visibility into your data architecture.
 This reduces risk because you get insight into all your data – no longer are transformations, metadata, or filters buried and scattered.
 Now, it’s easy for your business to gain a single version of the truth.